ivakoleva/javacourse181112/tasks.md

 * Exercise:
     ** Library exercise - Magazine & Newspaper - implement concept of sequential issues - do homework
-        *** add issue number to each entity (Integer)
+        *** add issue number to each entity (Integer) ** Enumeration-collection bridge exercise
+        *** create a collection, transform it to enumeration
+        *** transform enumeration to collection

 14.01:

 * Homework: